Jacopo's Lair

 Transmission: ⏬⏱️ Dump with schedule (see below)

 The schedule is different for Elektro-L N°2 because of power supply limitations.
-Also, the signal is weaker than the others.
+Also, the signal is weaker than the others, and it transmits with LEFT hand circular polarization.

 When not dumping, the satellite transmits a very strong carrier (with narrowband PM).
 At time T-1min, the satellite switches to filler.
 At time T, the satellite switches to data.
 After 6 to 10 minutes, the transmission ceases, there is a bit of filler again, and then it goes back to the carrier.